 Chronic inflammation can result in widespread damage to your dog’s body.
 This includes the deterioration of DNA in their cells and premature aging.

 Dogs are sensitive to their environments and will frequently share emotional states with their owners.
-CBD decreases anxiety by making the ECS produce higher levels of a cannabinoid known as anandamide.
+The ECS may help reduce this nervous behavior by producing higher levels of a cannabinoid known as anandamide.